carlosramireznycla/Password-Strength-Checker/README.md

 ## Features
 - Validates passwords against a comprehensive set of criteria.
-- Provides actionalble real-time feedback on required complexity criteria.
+- Provides actionalble feedback on required complexity criteria.
 - Compatible with multiple operating systems.
 - Toggle feature to show or hide the password while typing.
 - GUI for simple interaction.